dapark3/SpoofDetectorAuxRepo/ForFuture.md

   * Cesium Time control will go off the rails if you let it run too long.
 The server needs to do a better job of managing time stamps, but you could also filter them on your end when it connects

   * The Server could use more rigorous testing when it connects

+  * Links in READMEs will be broken after repo transfer